Pelvic Pain and Dysfunction

 Do you leak urine when you sneeze, cough, or run?

 Are you interested in non-surgical options for prolapse?

 There is an inherent connection between the state of our pelvises and our emotional well-being.

-I offer comprehensive holistic pelvic care for people with vulvas.
+I offer comprehensive holistic pelvic care.
 Together we address pelvic pain during pregnancy, postpartum, or otherwise; painful menstrual cycles; c-section and birth scar tissue remediation; postpartum mental health; miscarriage, abortion, birth, and sexual trauma resolution.
 My intention is to bring you a feeling of comfort and safety in your own body.

 Pelvic mapping is a useful tool in resolving pelvic pain resulting from birth, sexual trauma, and surgery.
 We bring awareness to the pelvis through mindful touch and secure presence to create space for realignment of the tissues and find resolutions for issues including:

 I offer the work pioneered by Tami Lynn Kent, PT, author of Wild Feminine and Mothering From Your Center.
 This work if often interwoven with pelvic mapping sessions, or can be its own stand alone session.
 HPC ties together energetic work with physical touch.
 I especially value this work for integrating birth experiences, miscarriages, abortions, and surgical procedures such as hysterectomies.

 Holistic Treatment of the Pregnant and Postpartum Bodies (TM)

 The pelvis must move and open profoundly during birth.
 For many birthing parents, the pelvis remains in this 'open birthing pattern' long after birth.
 This work, originating from Lynn Schulte, PT, is effective in reducing pelvic girdle pain and bringing pelvic and abdominal muscles back online after birth.